zsolt-nagy/a-practical-introduction-to-modern-javascript/manuscript/introduction.md

 This is where JavaScript shines.
 As long as you use JavaScript on client side, and you don't complicate your tooling too much, you will get immediate feedback on your actions.
 Sometimes you just have to refresh your browser.
 In some cases, you don't even need a browser refresh.
 Whatever you do, you will immediately see the results of your code.

 For this reason, JavaScript is a great candidate for flow experience.
+Python is the only language I am aware of that may be comparable to JavaScript in terms of reaching flow fast.

 ## Summary

 Regardless of whether you want to learn JavaScript, or you want to choose or change your specialization, it is important to take a moment and appreciate the current state of JavaScript.

 Things were not always as bright as in these days.
-In the first half of the article, we went through the dark history of JavaScript on client side, then we transitioned to the somewhat brighter and shorter history of JavaScript on the server.
+In the first half of the chapter, we went through the dark history of JavaScript on client side, then we transitioned to the somewhat brighter and shorter history of JavaScript on the server.

 These events made it possible for JavaScript developers to experience growth way beyond what we imagined ten years ago.
 An avalanche of use cases await JavaScript developers, such as VR and Blockchain technologies, helping JavaScript conquer new horizons.

 As JavaScript continuously gained popularity, software developers who specialize in technologies that include JavaScript have a bright present and future.
 Two developer surveys concluded that you cannot really go wrong with betting on JavaScript.

-If you would like to learn JavaScript, the last part of this article concluded that JavaScript is close to optimal in terms of supporting you reach an optimal learning experience.
+If you would like to learn JavaScript, the last part of this chapter concluded that JavaScript is close to optimal in terms of supporting you reach an optimal learning experience.
 Given that you often experience an immediate feedback to your actions, as long as you stick to reasonable challenges, you can expect to spend more development and learning time in flow than in case of many other languages.